michaellee213/Oracle_Scripts/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Oracle Access Manager(OAM 11g): What is the Automatic Archiving and Purging Functionality of Audit Data From Database (Doc ID 2255281.1)

-### listener_log_xml_filter.py - script that will load the XML formatted Oracle Database listener log into memory and can filter entries on either host_ip or pid.
+### listener_log_xml_filter.py - Python script that will load the XML formatted Oracle Database listener log into memory and can filter entries on either host_ip or pid.
+It can also show recent errors by parsing the log for either "TNS-" or "Error".

-### listener_log_xml_filter_low_memory_version.py - script that will parse the XML formatted Oracle Database listener log and can filter on either host_ip or pid ( slightly faster than using args.file.read() ).
+### listener_log_xml_filter_low_memory_version.py - Python script that will parse the XML formatted Oracle Database listener log and can filter on either host_ip or pid ( slightly faster than using args.file.read() ).
+It can also show recent errors by parsing the log for either "TNS-" or "Error".
+Use this version if you have a large listener log to parse/filter.